monicacrespo/bootcamp-devops-jenkins/README.md

 Running Jenkins in Docker
 For all the exercises I am running a Jenkins instance as a Docker container and persisting my Jenkins server state using Docker Volumes.
 I use the dockerized version: https://hub.docker.com/r/jenkins/jenkins/

 My local machine is a host for Jenkins container.
 When Jenkins needs to run tasks, it builds a docker container and runs specific commands on it.
 This is why is called Docker in Docker.
-More info here https://www.jenkins.io/doc/book/installing/docker/
+More info here https://www.jenkins.io/doc/book/installing/docker/ and https://www.jenkins.io/doc/tutorials/create-a-pipeline-in-blue-ocean/

 Exercises's Order